-Now home to Shenyang Imperial Palace Museum, the palace served as the political capitol of the Qing Dynasty, prior to the move of central power to Beijing.
+Now home to Shenyang Imperial Palace Museum, the palace served as the political capital of the Qing Dynasty prior to the move of central power to Beijing.

 The Great Wall

 Pagodas are actually native to India.
 These octagonal towers were introduced to China along with the introduction and integration of Buddhism.
 The design of the traditional Indian pagoda changed as the structure was integrated into Chinese culture.